Lead-learner, culture-builder, program-innovator, content-creator, design-thinker, project-manager

 In 2014, Brady took advantage of a unique opportunity to serve as the founding ICT Coordinator at GEMS World Academy – Singapore.
 GEMS is a global organization with 100s of schools, but Singapore is their only Mac school.
 There, Brady designed an IT department focused on meeting the needs of learners.
 As his role quickly expanded, he transitioned to Learning Innovation Coordinator with responsibilities for designing new learning spaces, writing curriculum and leading in-house PD.
 In his spare time, he teaches MYP design in a 2:1 environment (Mac+iPad).

-In 2018, Brady returned to Singapore where he coordinates Digital Learning and STEAM at the Australian International School.
+In 2018, Brady returned to Singapore where he serves as Assistant Head of Elementary at the Australian International School.
 In 2019, he completed a doctorate in global leadership.